t0str/tegawa/README.md

+# TODO

+* make log level settable by command line switch
+* set default log to INFO
+* try to get it to work in ruby 1.9 and 1.8
+* gemspec dependencies are probably more detailed than necessary, fix that
+* update documentation

 # Tegawa

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/tegawa`.
 To experiment with that code, run `bin/console` for an interactive prompt.